 Imagine a political leader's election rally.
 Once the speeches conclude, the crowd of supporters disperses.
 But, they leave behind an assortment of election materials, such as masks, bags, and flags, discarded along with other refuse on the ground.
-Regardless of whether it is a Lok Sabha or an Assembly election, these events exact a significant cost both economically, and environmentally.
+Regardless of whether it is a Lok Sabha or an Assembly election, these events have a significant cost both economically, and environmentally.
 In an effort to mitigate this impact, the Election Commission issued an appeal on August 18th, 2023, for a shift towards more eco-friendly election campaigns.

 Single-use plastic is banned, not the banners!

 The single-use plastic was banned by the government from July 1, 2022.
 That is to say, PVC banners less than 100 microns cannot be used.
 Therefore, add this to the appeal from the Election Commissioner, it can be understood that, anything that is non-biodegradable shouldn't be used.
 On March 4, 2019, the Election Commission was also directed by the National Green Tribunal (NGT) to ban non-biodegradable materials in campaign material.
-However, the banners are being used extensively in all the states and assemblies including the India's capital.
+However, the banners are being used extensively in all the states and assemblies including India's capital.

 Nylon T-shirts and laminated caps are in vogue